 The “Law Office of Richard L. Hughes, PLLC” was created with the idea that sophisticated, high quality legal services can be delivered in a communicative and cost-effective way that values the client and is always working toward a positive outcome.

 Rick also believes in giving back to the community through his time and his financial support.
-He was a board member of Thurston Together, a local non-profit that advocates for youth drug and alcohol prevention.
+He is active in Leadership Thurston County, where he has served as a Board of Regents member since 2014, and as Chair in 2015-2016.
+He was a board member of Thurston Together, a local non-profit that advocates for youth drug and alcohol abuse prevention.
 He served as Board President for five of his seven years with Together.
-He is also active in Leadership Thurston County, where he has served as a Board of Regents member since 2014, and as Chair in 2015-2016.
-He is also a member of West Olympia Rotary, and was appointed in 2015 to the Thurston County Water Conservancy Board and the State Bar Diversity Committee.
+Rick regularly donates to a local non-profit that provides services to the homeless population.

 Rick and his wife of over 30 years reside in Olympia, Washington.
-They have two kids, one a graduate of the University of Washington and the other a student at Northwest University.
+They have two kids, one a graduate of the University of Washington and the other a graduate of Northwest University.
 In his spare time, Rick enjoys riding a bicycle in various events, such as the Marin Century and the Daffodil Classic.
-He often rides his bicycle to work and, when the weather allows, he takes his motorcycle for a spin along the many beautiful country roads in Thurston County.